 Foundation Fellows Grants

-The PNA Foundation announces journalism grants to be used by news companies to start new initiatives or enhance current projects.
+The PNA Foundation Fellows Fund for the Future has set aside money for journalism grants to be used by news companies to start new initiatives or enhance current projects.
 Grant funds can be used for hiring correspondents, purchasing equipment and providing staff training as well as other project expenses.
 Grants may be used to fund part or all of a project, but should not be used to offset the cost of day to day operations.

 $200 – $1,500

 - Complete and sign the application cover sheet.
 Please check back in the summer for updated materials for 2020 grants.

 - Provide a summary of the project, not to exceed one page.
 To help the committee fully understand your project, please state goals, timeline of project and cost.

 - Submit your completed application and summary to firstname.lastname@example.org by TBD 2020.

 Questions can be directed to Melinda Condon at email@example.com or (717) 703-3002.

 *The Foundation Fellows Grant Committee reserves the right to award no grants and to adjust monies awarded based upon determination of need.
 Incomplete grant applications will be disqualified from consideration.